-The ODOE (Oregon Department of Energy) provides solar rebates to residents and business owners for the installation of solar panel systems and solar battery storage systems.
-The company that installs your solar panels can get this rebate and provide you with the savings.
-The full rebate amount is 40% of the total cost, up to $7,500.
+The ODOE (Oregon Department of Energy) provides solar rebates for installing solar panel systems and battery storage systems to residents and business owners.
+The company that installs your solar panels can get this rebate and provide you with savings.
+The full rebate is 40% of the total cost, up to $7,500.
 Most solar installations are eligible for the entire $7,500, given the average cost is higher than $18,760.

 The Solar Electric Incentive Program is a local rebate the two major power companies offer.
 Customers of Portland General Electric (PGE) can get a $1,200 rebate, and Pacific Power provides a $900 one.
-In both cases, you must pay for the solar system installation with cash or a solar loan (not a solar lease) to qualify for the rebate.
+To qualify for the rebate, you must pay for the solar system installation with cash or a solar loan (not a solar lease).

-Businesses in Oregon have plenty of solar incentives and rebates that they can access too.
+Businesses in Oregon have plenty of solar incentives and rebates that they can access.
 Often, it is even easier for them to get subsidies.
-Since solar and other energy efficiency improvements, like geothermal, are so costly, it leaves a lot of room for savings.
+Since solar and other energy efficiency improvements, like geothermal, are so costly, it leaves room for savings.

 There aren’t any specific solar incentives for nonprofits in Oregon.
 However, several government and commercial saving plans are around to help nonprofit organizations afford solar.
 Plus, nonprofits and businesses have eligibility with ITC and the Oregon state cash incentives to lower their solar installation and interconnection cost.

 The United States Department of Agriculture’s Rural Energy for America Program (REAP) assists agricultural producers in their switch to renewable energy.
 It aids them in obtaining loans for clean energy systems, such as solar.
-To receive assistance with loan financing, the Oregon business must provide its contact information to the USDA.
+In order to receive assistance with loan financing, the Oregon business must provide its contact information to the USDA.

-REAP provides resources not just for farmers but also for small businesses in rural areas that want to install or upgrade renewable energy sources.
-And the best part is that these businesses don’t have to find or negotiate their own funding.
+REAP provides resources for farmers and small businesses in rural areas that want to install or upgrade renewable energy sources.
+And the best part is that these businesses don’t have to find or negotiate their funding.
 All they need to do is submit their solar project plan to the USDA, which will apply all the available grants.

 Oregon homeowners aren’t the only ones that qualify for Oregon’s Solar + Storage rebate program.
 Oregon-based businesses that purchase a new solar electric system can also access the 40% credit (capped at $7,500).